Analyzing Google Mobile-Friendly Algo Update

 However, one thing that could be considered a disadvantage of responsive design is the fact it requires extensive collaboration with web developers, which is usually something small organizations and one-man businesses find difficult to afford.
 Therefore, many website owners whose primary areas of interest are unrelated to IT may find this an investment they’d rather skip.
 Of course, for such website owners, there are other options to create a mobile-friendly website, which may not perform as well as responsive design in all the critical aspects, but which are useful for obtaining the mobile-friendly tag.

 As opposed to the Separate URLs method that we’ll describe later, dynamic serving shows the same URL to both mobile and desktop users.
-This is a great option because it doesn’t mess up the URLs to show duplicated content to different devices, but it still requires changes in the HTML code, which is again something that may confuse the engine and result in inappropriate display.
+This is a great option because it doesn’t mess up the URLs to show duplicated content to different devices, but it still requires changes in the HTML code, which is again something that may confuse the engine and result in an inappropriate display.

 Google’s guide on setting up Dynamic serving notes that with this option, it is not immediately apparent that HTML of the website is altered for mobile users, which is why a Vary HTTP header needs to be implemented to help both caching servers and Googlebot find the mobile contents easily.
 Essentially, this tells the browser that the contents displayed should depend upon a user agent whose detection may be tricky if some parts are improperly set.
 To help you cope with these, Google lists three most common errors you should avoid in order to eliminate all the possible disruptions.